10 Real Benefits of Teaching Kids How to Use an Abacus

 abacus training.

-At first, kids use a real abacus to move beads around to add and subtract.
-As they get better, they can picture the abacus in their heads and do math problems in their heads without using the tool.
-This advanced level is called mental math or mental abacus.
+At the beginning, children use a real abacus and move the beads to solve simple math problems like addition and subtraction.
+As they practice more, they start imagining the abacus in their mind and solve calculations without using the actual tool.
+This stage is called mental math or mental abacus.

 So, if someone asks you what abacus training is, the short answer is: